0 2 3 4 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Bank Holiday Weekend – (Song)

-Bank Holiday Weekend is a song that was recorded as Seventeen, first appearing on a 7″ single release on Vendetta Records of London.
-It was made officially available on 31st March 1980.
-The original single was recorded and pressed in 1979 initially being used by the bands manager Peter Buckle for promotional use that year.
-The song was originally due to appear on an album called The Best of British which was never released.
-This single version would later appear on the 2002 album release A Flashing Blur of Stripped Down Excitement
+Bank Holiday Weekend is a song recorded as Seventeen, which first appeared on the 7″ single released on Vendetta Records of London.
+The single was first releases 17th November 1979 the weeks after the bands Rhyl Town Hall Show in November 1979.
+There was a secondary release on 30th March 1980.
+The original single was recorded and pressed in 1979, initially being used by the bands manager Peter Buckle for promotional use during that year and for sale locally and at gigs.
+This song was originally due to appear on an album called The Best of British which was never released.
+This single version would later appear on the 2002 album release A Flashing Blur of Stripped Down Excitement.

 This version of the song was also released on the reissue of the 7″ single of Don’t Let Go / Bank Holiday Weekend in 2002